bayush11/Caltech_SURF_2023/README.md

 delete commeneted code
-add some google colab cells to the machine learning portion to explain the key points to use google colab and HOW to use google colab images have to be jpg insetad of tif PUT THIS IN IMPORTANT Take out any unnecessary code
+add some google colab cells to the machine learning portion to explain the key points to use google colab and HOW to use google colab images have to be jpg insetad of tif PUT THIS IN IMPORTANT dont pause the training in coolavb ake out any unnecessary code

 ```bash
 print(ks_2samp(medians_sample_1, y_axis_GSD))